 - 1.1 The site forms the north eastern corner of a field towards the north western corner of the village, on the southern side of Hornby Road.
 A hedgerow forms the roadside boundary to the site, which covers an area of 0.12 hectares.
 The application site has no other boundary markers.
 A ditch lies within the highway verge on the northern side of the hedgerow.
 A public right of way lies immediately to the east between the application site and the bungalows at Smithy Green.
-These bungalows lie within a cul-de-sac arrangement with the rear elevations of numbers 9, 10 and 11 facing westwards towards the application site. - 1.2 The application is for full planning permission to construct a detached dwelling on part of the wider 2 plot site. - 1.3 The application has been amended during the course of the application in order to address design concerns raised by the Case Officer. - 1.4 A second full application has been made on the other half of the site between plot 1 and the built form of the existing settlement.
+These bungalows lie within a cul-de-sac arrangement with the rear elevations of numbers 9, 10 and 11 facing westwards towards the application site. - 1.2 The application is for full planning permission to construct a detached dwelling on part of the wider site. - 1.3 A second full application has been made on the other half of the site on Plot one which sits between the application site and the open countryside beyond.